-- an additional card and a separate PIN, and other security codes necessary to use other facilities like the customer service centre or Citi Online; - access to your account details and transaction history.
+- an additional card and a separate PIN, and other security codes necessary to use other facilities like the customer service centre and Citi Online; - access to your account details and transaction history.

-An additional cardholder can use the account and card in any way that you can, except that the additional cardholder cannot request an increase to the credit limit or other limits.
+An additional cardholder can use the account and card in any way that you can, except that the additional cardholder cannot request an increase to the credit limit or other limits and, from time to time, may not be able to undertake some kinds of transactions (such as balance transfers).
 You are liable for any transactions, and any other use of the card or account, by an additional cardholder, except to the extent such transaction or use is caused by our fraud, negligence or misconduct or is made after we have received your notice to cease the additional cardholder.
 You must make sure all additional cardholders comply with these conditions.